Liam Hinphey: Club

-Hinphey plays his club football for St Canice's Dungiven and won the Derry ACFL Division 2 in 2007.
+Hinphey played his club football for St Canice's Dungiven and won the Derry ACFL Division 2 in 2007.
 He returned from Australia in late July in time for the latter stages of the 2009 Derry Championship.

 School/college

-A relative late-comer to football, Hinphey won the MacRory and Hogan Cups in 2003 with St. Pat's Maghera.
+A relative late-comer to football, Hinphey won the MacRory and Hogan Cups in 2003 with St. Patricks's Maghera.

 Hurling

 Inter-county

 Hinphey won the Ulster Minor Hurling Championship with Derry minors in 2001.
-He made his Senior Derry debut when 18 years old against Kerry in 2003.
+He made his Senior Derry debut when he was 18 years old against Kerry in 2003.
 Hinphey has represented Derry, Ulster and even captained Ireland at Under 21 level in hurling.
 He was part of Derry's 2006 Nicky Rackard Cup winning side.
 He opted out of the Derry hurling side for the 2008 season to concentrate on football.
 He returned to the hurling panel in 2009, but was only available for the first two rounds of the National Hurling League, as he decided to travel Australia from March.
 Having arrived in Sydney he signed for the Sydney Shamrocks Hurling club and played brilliantly at centre back as they won the first NSW competition of the year, the Central Coast tournament.

 While travelling in Australia he played for ?.